Who Moved My Cheese?

 We experience change on a daily basis and it is necessary for our evolution that we flourish in this ever changing environment.
 Yet whilst we know change is a necessary part of life it is something we often find ourselves resisting.

-A year ago I read a book which was recommended to me called ‘Who Moved My Cheese?’
+A number of years ago I read a book which was recommended to me called ‘Who Moved My Cheese?’
 It’s one of those books that you could read at any age but one which is so profound that it leaves a lasting impression.
 I certainly wish I’d been given this book as a child.

 It’s a short story about four characters that live in a maze and look for cheese to nourish them and make them happy.
 In the story the 'cheese’ is a metaphor for what you want to have in life whether that’s money, health, love, a good job or perhaps spiritual peace of mind, and the maze represents where you look for what you want.